-Ash Dieback Survey
+Ash Dieback Surveying

 As a landowner, if you possess ash trees, it is incumbent upon you to conduct regular surveys for disease indicators.
 Should the disease be detected, you are obliged to respond appropriately, considering any potential risks to public safety.